frconor-ebook/meditations/_posts/2025-05-07-our-lady-of-peace.md

 As we sow and witness to this "Gospel of peace" (Eph.
 6:15), we know we\'re sowing treasures in the hearts and souls of these young people to build a whole new society.

-St. Bernard writes, "Now our peace is not promised but sent to us.
+St. Bernard writes, "Now our peace is not promised, but sent.
 It is not deferred, but granted; not prophesied, but achieved.
 It is as if God the Father has sent upon the earth a sackful of his mercy, which will burst open during the Lord\'s passion to pour forth its hidden contents---the price of our redemption.

 "It was only a small sack, but it was very full.
 As Scripture tells us: 'A little child has been given to us, but in him dwells all the fullness of the divine nature (Col. 2:9)'" (St. Bernard of Clairvaux, *Sermon*).